GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   ![vendor-mfa-9](assets/support/vendor-mfa-9-new.png)

-  Now you are now prompted to reset your initial password.
+  Now you are prompted to reset your initial password.

 ## Step 4.
 Reset initial password